 For dynamic value sets, determine if the code system update results in an expansion different from that currently stored in VSAC.
 If so, the value set goes on the impacted value set list, and the new expansion is listed as the recommended change.

-For static value sets, determine if any of the codes in the value set have been deprecated.
+For static value sets, determine if any of the codes in the value set have been deprecated or if new codes meeting the value set definition have been added to the underlying code system(s).
 If so, log a potential erratum for the value set.
-The errata must be discussed using the errata process, and if approved, the value set goes on the impacted value set list and the recommended change is to remove any deprecated codes and add any suggested replacement codes.
+The errata must be discussed using the errata process, and if approved, the value set goes on the impacted value set list and the recommended change is to remove any deprecated codes, add new codes, or add any suggested replacement codes.

 Step 4.
 Involve Value Set Stakeholders

-Prior to defining the value set maintenance process, a list of C-CDA value set stakeholders was delivered to HL7.
 Each time the value set maintenance process is invoked, the update team reviews the list of impacted value sets against the value set stakeholder list.
 During this review, the update team may add or remove stakeholders from the list if deemed necessary and appropriate.

 The update team alerts stakeholders that a change has been proposed for value sets of interest to them.
-The update team solicits feedback from stakeholders.
-This feedback may be delivered on a call or may be sent via email.
+The update team solicits feedback from stakeholders, posting a listing of the affected value sets and the proposed changes.
+Stakeholder feedback may be delivered on a call or may be sent via email.
 Stakeholders are invited to any calls where updates to value sets of interest to them are discussed, and they are invited to review/approve changes to value sets per the steps listed below.

+At ad hoc meetings, attendance will be taken establish stakeholder participation.
+If a stakeholder group is not represented, an email notification will go out to that group notifying them that their value sets were discussed.

 Step 5.
 Review/Approve Proposed Changes

-The update team schedules a meeting to review and approved the proposed changes.
-This meeting may occur on an existing SDWG call, during a live WGM session, or on a separate call provided that SDWGs rules for quorum are met.
+The update team schedules a meeting to review and approve proposed changes.
+This meeting may occur on an existing SDWG call, during a live WGM session, or on a separate call, provided that SDWG’s rules for quorum are met.
 All identified stakeholders are invited to either attend the call or send written recommendations to the update team via email in advance of the meeting.
 Stakeholders will be given at least 1-week notice so they may either attend the meeting or provide written feedback.

-During the meeting, the recommended changes and rational for the change are reviewed and discussed.
-During discussion, recommended changes may be modified.
+During the meeting, feedback from any ad hoc reviews will be presented along with a tally of stakeholder attendees, and the recommended changes and rational for value set changes will be reviewed and discussed.
+During discussion, recommended changes may be modified with the assent of attendees.
 SDWG must vote to approve recommended changes.
 If approved, each recommended change goes on the list of changes to implement in VSAC.
+Any proposed changes not approved may either be tabled for future discussion, directed to stakeholder groups for additional input, or added to future errata lists.

 Step 6.
 Implement Changes in VSAC

-The update team implements approved changes in VSAC.
+The update team implements approved changes in VSAC, leaving the updated value sets in draft status, and potentially flagging groups of value sets with key works to group them for review.
 This process recognizes that VSAC is undergoing substantial change and the actual process for implementing updates will change over time.
 The VSAC update process, as of July 2017, is detailed in Appendix B.

 Step 7.
 Review/Publish Changes in VSAC